Vampire folklore by region: Romania

 Romanian vampires were known as moroi (from the Romanian word mort meaning 'dead' or the Slavic word meaning 'nightmare') and strigoi, with the latter classified as either living or dead.
 Live strigoi were described as living witches with two hearts or souls, sometimes both.
 Strigoi were said to have the ability to send out their souls at night to meet with other strigoi and consume the blood of livestock and neighbours.
 Similarly, dead strigoi were described as reanimated corpses that also sucked blood and attacked their living family.
 Live strigoi became revenants after their death, but there were also many other ways of a person becoming a vampire.
-A person born with a caul, an extra nipple, a tail, or extra hair was doomed to become a vampire.
+A person "born in the caul," or with congenital defects, such as an extra nipple, a tail, or extra hair was doomed to become a vampire.
 The same fate applied to the seventh child in any family if all of his or her previous siblings were of the same sex, as well as someone born too early or someone whose mother had encountered a black cat crossing her path.
 If a pregnant woman did not eat salt or was looked upon by a vampire or a witch, her child would also become a vampire.
 So too would a child born out of wedlock.
 Others who were at risk of becoming vampires were those who died an unnatural death or before baptism.
 A person with red hair and blue eyes was seen as a potential strigoi.
 A child breastfed after its mother has weaned it risks becoming a pricolici, a Romanian vampire with werewolf-like attributes.

 Romanian vampires were said to bite their victims over the heart or between the eyes, and sudden deaths could indicate the presence of a vampire.
 Graves were often opened five or seven years after burial and the corpse checked for vampirism, before being washed and reburied.